MohamedNennouche/MohamedNennouche/README.md

 ### Now
 - :rocket: Creator and maintainer of [WaterRocket](https://github.com/MohamedNennouche/Water-rocket-launch-simulator)
-- :mag: Doctoral student on Underwater Wireless Optical Communication and Deep Learning in Signal Processing field
+- :mag: PhD student on Underwater Wireless Optical Communication and Deep Learning in Signal Processing field
-- :fire: Interested in web scraping, data science and deep learning
+- :fire: Interested in the use of Machine Learning and Deep Learning in wireless communications
 - :calendar: Looking for contributing to python based open source projects and Machine Learning and Deep Learning competitions

 ### Bio
-- 🏢 I'm currently PhD Student at **Laboratoire d'Informatique & Systèmes at the Ecole Centrale de Marseille**
+- 🏢 I'm currently PhD Student at **Laboratoire d'Informatique & Systèmes at Centrale Méditerranée**
-- ⚙️ I use daily: `.py`, `.sql`, `.ipynb`, `.json`,  `.md`, `.c` and `.cpp`
+- ⚙️ I use daily: `.py`, `.sql`, `.ipynb`, `.json`,  `.md`, `.c`, `.cpp` and `.js`
 - 🌱 Learning all about **Data science** and **Machine Learning**
 - 💬 Ping me about **Python**, **Web scraping**, **Machine Learning**, **Deep Learning**, **Computer Vision**, **Signal processing**, **Optics**
 - 📫 Reach me: [linkedin.com/mohamed-nennouche/](https://www.linkedin.com/in/mohamed-nennouche/)